Monterosa Ski Resort Italy

 In a nutshell, for the nest access to the best freeride & backcountry terrain, stay in Alagna.
 For the best access to the ski lifts in either direction, stay in Stafal.
 For the liveliest* village atmosphere, stay in Champoluc (*not lively as in an Austrian version, but livelier than the alternatives!).

-For detailed information on the best places to stay, see our Monterosa Ski Accommodation Info page.
+For detailed information on the best accommodation & villages, see our Where To Stay in Monterosa page.

 Ski Rentals, Lessons & Guiding